Save The Manuals

 Let’s dive deeper into the WRX’s new Starlink infotainment system, which improves upon the pre-2019 WRX’s infotainment system.
 It’s more responsive and offers a greater range of functionality.
 With this new infotainment system, Apple CarPlay and Android Auto are now standard.
 In conjunction with Starlink is the WRX’s multi-information display mounted on top of the dash, which can showcase various information, including a boost gauge for the turbo.

-With a P128,000 difference over the CVT-equipped WRX, a couple of sacrifices had to be made.
+Costing P128,000 less than the CVT variant, this Subaru WRX MT had to make a couple of sacrifices in terms of features.
 This includes the loss of passive entry with push-button start, swiveling automatic LED headlights, forward-facing camera for use in blind junctions, leather upholstery, and power-adjustable driver’s seat.
 Of course, being a manual, EyeSight wouldn’t work very well here in practice, which is why the WRX does not have any form of advanced driver safety and convenience features.
 If you still want all those features for a little less driver engagement, you can still stick to the CVT variant, in which I wouldn’t blame you because #manilatraffic.

 Whichever variant or transmission you choose gets Subaru’s FA20 4-cylinder boxer engine with turbocharging and direct injection, producing 268 hp @ 5,600 rpm and 350 Nm of torque @ 2,400 to 5,200 rpm.
 It’s basically the same engine from the Toyota 86/Subaru BRZ, albeit turbocharged.
 Of course, in typical Subaru fashion, all the power goes through all four wheels.